-The local economy in our chartered territory remains relatively strong in the first quarter of 2021.
-Businesses in our territory have shown a remarkable resilience during the pandemic.
-Real estate values were stable to slightly increasing and residential and land sales continued to increase despite rising costs of construction, volatile ag-related commodities and petroleum prices.
+The local economy in our chartered territory continued to remain relatively strong in the second quarter of 2021.
+Most businesses in our territory were able to open to full capacity thanks to widely available vaccines.
+Real estate values continued to creep up with residential and land sales continuing to increase despite rising costs of construction, volatile ag-related commodities and petroleum prices.
 Several areas of our territory have experienced a spike in residential and small tract purchases.
-People from neighboring urban areas have taken advantage of low interest rates to seek refuge away from crowded areas while the pandemic continues.
-While cases spiked in rural areas in the fourth quarter of 2020, they began to decline through the first quarter of 2021.
-In early March Texas Governor, Greg Abbot, allowed businesses to fully open and lifted the requirement to wear a mask in public places.
+The pandemic coupled with low interest rates was enough incentive for people from neighboring urban areas to seek a refuge away from crowded areas.
+Cases began to decline in the first quarter of 2021 and Texas Governor, Greg Abbot, allowed businesses to fully open and lifted the requirement to wear a mask in public places.
+By the end of the second quarter, case numbers were negligible in our territory.